eaedk/eaedk.github.io/README.md

 # Description
-This is the repository of my personal website using Jekyll and based on a Github webpage template.
+This is the repository of [My PPersonal Website](https://eaedk.github.io)  using Jekyll and based on a Github webpage template.

 # Purposes of the website
 This website aims to present my self and also to share knowledges, experiences and opinions about Science, Technology, Programming, Machine Learning and all the related topics I like and I would like to write about.